MicrosoftDocs/learn/learn-pr/azure/move-azure-resources-another-resource-group/includes/3-exercise-identify-incorrectly-assigned-resources.md

 1. Select the **production-learn-rg** resource group.
 The *production-learn-rg* resource group pane appears.

-1. Select the check box next to the **Name** field for both storage accounts you created.
+1. Select the check box next to the **Name** field for both of the *dev* storage accounts you created.

     ![Screenshot that shows your development resources selected.](../media/3-select-dev-resources.png)